iitd-bird-robotics/.github/profile/README.md

 # CoE-BIRD, IIT Delhi

-Official GitHub organization for the Centre of Excellence on Bi-Inspired Robotics and Drones (CoE-BIRD), IIT Delhi.
+Official GitHub organization for the Centre of Excellence on Bio-Inspired Robotics and Drones (CoE-BIRD), IIT Delhi.

 ---